cecat/soundviz/README.md

 mkdir ./logs
 ```

+5. Where to find the logs you want to analyze depends on which tool you used
+to generate them:

-5. If using this tool to analyze logs from Home Assistant Yamcam add-on.
+5.1 If using this tool to analyze logs from Home Assistant Yamcam add-on.
 Move copies of logs of interest into ./logs.

 From your Home Assistant server running Yamcam, copy a log file to ./logs.